Features

 ### [Snapshots](/nobe-omniscope/features/snapshots.md)

-Freeze a frame from any live input and use it as a reference for colour matching, QC review, and before/after comparisons.
+Freeze a frame from any live input and use it as a reference for color matching, QC review, and before/after comparisons.
 Supports split, wipe, blend, and side-by-side compare modes.

 ### [3D LUT & Color Management](/nobe-omniscope/features/3d-lut.md)

-Apply 3D LUTs, 1D LUTs, ICC profiles, and OpenColorIO transforms to input sources for accurate colour preview and analysis.
+Apply 3D LUTs, 1D LUTs, ICC profiles, and OpenColorIO transforms to input sources for accurate color preview and analysis.

 ### [Overlays](/nobe-omniscope/features/overlays.md)